hambaga/phinguyen.io/content/context-caveat-deep-dive/index.md

 };
 ```

-So this is the behavior that we are trying to avoid.
+This is the behavior that the React folks are warning us about.
 So how do we test if this is bad?

-In the React Dev Tool, there's a neat thing called _Highlight Updates_ that we can use to watch for re-renders.
+In the React Dev Extension, there's this nifty little tool called _Highlight Updates_ that we can use to watch for re-renders.

 ![Highlight updates](highlight-updates.gif)